-These buttery, bite-size roasted walnut oil pastry crusts are packed with a sweet walnut filling.
+Buttery, bite-size roasted walnut oil pastry crusts are packed with a sweet walnut filling in these Walnut Tassies.
 While the toasted nuts are key, La Tourangelle Roasted Walnut Oil is the real star, bringing an even deeper rich walnut flavor to these holiday-ready tassies.
 In addition to creating a lovely crust for the tassies, the roasted walnut oil pastry crust is incredibly versatile.
 Consider using it as the nutty base crust for your next pie, tart, or galette!

 La Tourangelle was founded by Mr. Morillon and Mr. Bechet in the 1800s and began as a small animal-powered oil mill in the idyllic French town of Saumur.
 Small artisan oil mills lined the Loire river and roasted and extracted the oil from nuts gathered by local farmers, and La Tourangelle is one of the few remaining mills keeping this tradition alive today.